 The cafe/market/wine bar in Mar Vista has a new heated patio.
 Groups over six people are not allowed, and it’s recommended to call ahead as seating is limited.
 (310) 390-1500.

-While the mechanical bull is probably on sabbatical until at least next year, the famed Saloon on The Sunset Strip has reopened to include multiple new patios, lots of string lights, and of course, their famous cotton candy.
+While the mechanical bull is still on sabbatical, the famed Saloon on The Sunset Strip is reopening February 17th to include multiple new patios, lots of string lights, and of course, their famous cotton candy.

 The popular Italian restaurant in Venice has taken over their side parking lot to create a brand new outdoor dining space that includes socially distant tables, astroturf, umbrellas, and plenty of foliage.